Investigating the Governance Mechanisms that Sustain Regional Economic Resilience and Inclusive Growth

 Our key empirical finding from our economic resilience scorecard is that Manchester has been the most resilient sub-region, particularly in the recovery of jobs since the crisis, while peripheral areas have continued to suffer.
 Preston has experienced increased productivity but at the expense of declining employment which is yet to recover.
 Preston, in following community wealth building policies, has had a more equitable recovery and is improving well-being for its citizens.
 In our policy recommendations we suggest local authorities need greater capacity and redundancy in the system and local economic development strategies need to encourage firms to invest in green innovation to deal with future crisis.

-This paper was published in the journal “Economic Resilience in Regions and Organisations” by TPI members Marianne Sensier and Elvira Uyarra in September 2021.
+This paper was published in the journal “Economic Resilience in Regions and Organisations” in September 2021.